rvohealth/dream/README.md

 - DONE unify static methods and query builder implementations
 - clean up type chaos sweep 1
 - clean up type chaos sweep 2 (may need assistance at this stage depending on how much gets done in sweep 1)
+- replace ALREADY_AT_PROJECT_ROOT with arg passed to function with arg calledFromProjectRoot: boolean

 static: